Sentinel-1 Reference Guide

 • HV&VV - Horizontal transmit, Vertical and Vertical receive

-# Search for dual polarization VV+VH
+# Search for specific polarization channel

 collection_name='SENTINEL-1',